openshift/appliance/README.md

 * diskSizeGB: Virtual size of the appliance disk image
 * pullSecret: PullSecret required for mirroring the OCP release payload
 * sshKey: Public SSH key for accessing the appliance
+* userCorePass: Password for user 'core' to login from console

 ##### Generate config file template